-The Zombicide are nicely detailed and I just had to let some of that go and determine early that I was new to this and not yet skilled enough to paint anything detailed or fancy.
+The Zombicide minis are nicely detailed and I just had to let some of that go and determined early that I was new to this and not yet skilled enough to paint anything detailed or fancy.
 I mostly kept to broad base coats and kept color mixing to a minimum.
 I didn’t try any dry brushing techniques.

 I chose zombies because the shading is so forgiving.
 It simply makes them look like they’ve rolled in the mud, but gives them depth and a grey, aged look.
 Any goofs I cover with blood, which I ran back to the game store to grab.
 Turns out Citadel also makes a paint with the gloriously epic name of ‘Blood for the Blood God.‘ Perfect.